babylonchain/babylonchain.github.io/docs/user-guides/btc-staking-testnet/become-validator.md

 ## 1. Create a Keyring and Get Funds

-Validators are required to have funds for two reasons:
-1. They need to provide a self delegation
-2. They need to pay for transaction fees for submitting BLS signature transactions

 The [Getting Testnet Tokens](./getting-funds.md) page contains detailed instructions on how to create a keyring and get funds for it through a faucet.